 Ah well.
 Not everyone can be creative, I suppose.

 And so we reach the end of our journey, a line that’s named after the Queen.
-Or rather, another line that’s named after the bloody Queen, because apparently having one line named after an event in her life, and another after her great great grandmother, wasn’t good enough for her.
-So instead of Crossrail, the Elizabeth line it will be, even though she’s still alive, because naming transport infrastructure after people who are still breathing in and out is definitely not a creepy thing to do.
+Or rather, another line that’s named after the Queen, because apparently having one line named after an event in her life, and another after her great great grandmother, wasn’t good enough for her.
+So instead of Crossrail, we got the Elizabeth line.